What is Hospice Halifax?

 What is Hospice Halifax’s connection to the Atlantic School of Theology?

 The Atlantic School of Theology and Hospice Halifax are separate organizations.
 AST is the landowner of the leased property on which the hospice residence is being built.
 Hospice Halifax negotiated a 99-year land lease with AST and will manage the hospice residence.
 Hospice Halifax is a non-sectarian organization and commits to offering patients and families spiritual support that meets their individual religious or personal beliefs.

 Why are you only building one, 10-bed hospice in Halifax when the need seems so great?

 We recognize the need for hospice care and we have been working with the Nova Scotia Health Authority and the Department of Health and Wellness to address the need.
 We intend to provide service for about 150 to 200 patients a year.
 The hospice residence under construction at Francklyn Street in Halifax will not be expanded.
 However, if additional hospices are built, they will likely be located in other neighbourhoods within the Halifax Regional Municipality.
 Other communities in the province are developing plans with the Nova Scotia Health Authority to provide hospice residence care across the province.

 How do people apply to stay at Hospice Halifax?

-We are currently finalizing eligibility criteria, to be announced August 16, 2018.
+We are currently finalizing the eligibility criteria.
 The Hospice Halifax team will triage patient applications.
 Referrals will come from the patient’s most responsible health care professional.

 What kind of care will the hospice residence offer?
 Who can access the care and at what cost?